 - $495 annual fee

 The United Club Infinite Card offers a statement credit of up to $100 when you use it to pay for TSA Precheck or Global Entry.
-The card comes with a hefty price tag (the annual fee is $525), but it also offers a sign-up bonus of 100,000 bonus miles when you spend $5,000 in the first three months.
-That’s worth an estimated $1,500 when you use your miles for airfare with United.
+The card comes with a hefty price tag – the annual fee is $525 – but it’s waived in the first year.

 The United Club Infinite Card offers impressive rewards rates on United purchases (4 miles per dollar) and dining and other travel spending (2 miles per dollar).
 But if you’re not a United loyalist, the $525 annual fee may be hard to justify in the long run, particularly when other non-branded cards offer higher bonuses on general travel and dining spending.